 Having come to photography as a teacher and writer, I've long understood the grounding power and deep clarity of the visual.
 During a period of major transition several years ago, I turned to photography as an unexpected spiritual practice.
 Making pictures became a means to witness cycles of transformation in my own life by studying and framing those around me.

 As I chose to revisit and photograph the same areas over the course of months and years, my intimacy with these landscapes deepened.
 As a result, the images held an extended story of my relationship to each setting as well as my present moment's interplay with it.
-I detail that experience within this blog and in my essayist site, Transition Chapters: Sharing Life's Transformative Passages.
+I detail that experience within this blog.

 In the last few years, this practice has lovingly extended into an ongoing creative vision.
 It's a journey I find even richer as I l apply more technical dexterity to my intuitive process.
 For me, it's a continual apprenticeship of both skill and spirit.

-My work has appeared in the Curated Fridge Fall 2018 Show and Capture Minnesota, Vol. XI.
+My work has appeared in the Curated Fridge Fall 2018 Show, Capture Minnesota, Vol. XI, and the PhotoPlace Online Gallery and PhotoPlace Exhibition Gallery in Middlebury, Vermont.

 All images © 2016-2019 Jennifer Wannen.
 All rights reserved.